zikichombo/sio/Port.md

 and registers the entry points in its package init().

 # Entry Point
-An entry point defines the following interfaces.
+An entry point defines a proper subset of the following interfaces.

 # Supporting concepts Devices, Inputs, Outputs, Duplex, Packets